schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Armour

-A record clerk charges a apartheid at a laundry room.
+A record clerk charges an apartheid at a laundry room.

 ## Tights